Halloween, Dr. Deming, and Eliminating the Fear Factor at Work

 0

-Dr. W. Edwards Deming, a pioneer in quality and improvement, famously said:
+That's why Dr. W. Edwards Deming, a pioneer in quality and improvement, was so direct about fear:

 “Drive out fear so that everyone may work effectively for the company.”

-Fear may seem invisible, but its impact is very real.
+Fear may seem invisible, but its impact shows up everywhere–missed signals, recurring problems, and organizations that struggle to improve.
 When employees are afraid to speak up, issues stay hidden, opportunities for improvement go unnoticed, and mistakes are buried rather than used as learning moments.

-This Halloween, let's unmask and eliminate the fear factor for good.
+This Halloween, let's unmask the fear that lingers in our workplaces–and commit to eliminating it, not with slogans, but with everyday leadership behaviors.
 Let's build cultures where, as Dr. Deming advocated, fear gives way to trust, learning, and continuous improvement.

 Get New Posts Sent To You